open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/serverless.md

 ---
-title: AWS Lambda
+title: Serverless
-aliases: [/docs/instrumentation/js/api/tracing]
-weight: 4
+weight: 8
 ---

-This guide will show you how to get started with tracing AWS Lambda Nods.js functions using OpenTelemetry instrumentation libraries.
+This guide will show you how to get started with tracing serverless functions using OpenTelemetry instrumentation libraries.

+## AWS Lambda

+Following the next steps will allow your AWS Lambda functions to use OpenTelemetry to send traces to the configured backend.

-### Getting started
+### Dependencies

 Create an empty package.json: